 I prefer any custard pastry to be chilled before serving but my husband couldn’t wait that long to eat a slice of clafoutis.
 We poured two glasses of milk, whole milk for him and skim for me, and we ate our room temperature pastry.
 I went to put it up later, and I noticed that half of the clafoutis was gone.
 He went back for more.

 Some of the links in this post are affiliate links.
-This means that if you click on a link and buy the product, I will receive a very small commission of the sales price.
-This helps me keep Olives & Okra alive.
-I use all of the products listed in this post routinely, and I trust the companies that make them.
+This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.